I have multiple companies that I own and want to track expenses separately. Can I have two accounts accessible on my Expensify mobile app?

 2. Have their own specific Categories, Tags, Report Fields, Workflow etc

-4. As long as the user(s) within each policy are the same, you won't be billed for more usage - just for the one user with a billable action on any of the policies.
+4. As long as the user(s) within each policy is the same, you won't be billed for more usage - just for the one user with a billable action on any of the policies.

 Other than that, if you're really just looking to use completely different profiles, you could try adding the less frequently used Users as Copilot's.
 The only downside with this method is that you'll likely end up paying for multiple users when you don't need to!

-If you'd like to go into more detail about how exactly you're setup and what you'd like to get out of Expensify though, add a comment below and we can provide some more in depth advice.
+If you'd like to go into more detail about how exactly you're setup and what you'd like to get out of Expensify though, add a comment below and we can provide some more in-depth advice.